-- Replace template DNA with PCR Grade water (Vial 2; this will reveal whether a contamination problem exists). - In a 2-step RT-PCR setup, omit addition of reverse transcriptase to the cDNA synthesis reaction (this will indicate whether DNA in RNA samples causes false-positive results).
+- Replace template DNA with Water, PCR Grade (Vial 2; this will reveal whether a contamination problem exists). - In a 2-step RT-PCR setup, omit addition of reverse transcriptase to the cDNA synthesis reaction (this will indicate whether DNA in RNA samples causes false-positive results).